Surexx7/MedStreak/README.md

 ## 🎉 Success!

-If you can access `http://localhost:8000` and see the MediScope homepage, congratulations!
+If you can access `http://localhost:8000` and see the MediStreak homepage, congratulations!
 Your medical education platform is now running successfully.

 Happy coding! 🚀
 \`\`\`